 In early December 2024, Air Force One touched down in Luanda, marking the first visit by a sitting American president to Angola.
 Joe Biden's three-day trip was, by any measure, the most significant US presidential engagement with sub-Saharan Africa in years — and the Lobito Corridor was its centerpiece.

 The visit came in the final weeks of Biden's presidency, lending it the urgency of a legacy-defining act.
-With the Trump administration weeks away, Biden needed to cement commitments that would be difficult for his successor to reverse.
-The Lobito Corridor — and the USD 4 billion in cumulative US commitments it represents — was the vehicle for that cementing.
+With the Trump administration weeks away, Biden sought to cement commitments that would be difficult for his successor to reverse.
+The Lobito Corridor — anchored by DFC's announced commitment of up to USD 553 million for Lobito Atlantic Railway and a set of related Angola and regional transactions — was the vehicle for that cementing.

 The Optics and the Substance